petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-relationships.md

 1. Click the *Actions* button (![Actions Button](../../../images/icon-actions.png)) for the desired relationship and select *Delete*.

-1. In the dialog window, enter the name of the relationship and click *Done* to confirm.
+1. In the dialog window, enter the name of the relationship and click *Delete* to confirm.

    ![Enter the name of the relationship and click Done.](./defining-object-relationships/images/04.png)